hippy2094/random-name-generator/ReadMe.txt

 # fpc createnameslist.pas

-Then execute the created createnameslist[.exe] binary.
+Then execute the created createnameslist[.exe] binary, optionally specifying the number of names to be generated:

-Example output (TOTALCOUNT = 3):
+# ./createnameslist 3

+Example output:

 <?xml version="1.0" encoding="UTF-8" ?>
 <people>